 How the Arousal Theory of Motivation Works

-Arousal can be stimulated by any number of things, but it always results in motivation (or lack thereof).
+Arousal can be stimulated by any number of things or actions, but it always results in motivation (or lack thereof).
 For example, if you become demotivated at work, you might try to spike your mental alertness by taking on more complex tasks, which in turn might motivate you to work harder and get that promotion you deserve.
 Using another example, you might become socially demotivated and decide to go to a bar or a club with friends, spiking your arousal back to optimal levels.

 On the other hand, if your arousal levels get too high, you can also become demotivated.
 For example, if you’re working too hard on the job and taking on work that’s too complex, you might become stressed and burn out.
 To combat this, you might take a long weekend to recharge, giving you time to lower your arousal back to optimal levels.
 If you’ve been too social, you might spend a weekend watching Netflix rather than going out with friends, which might increase your motivation to go out the next time a social opportunity arises.

-The Yerkes-Dodson Law & the Optimal Arousal Theory
+The Yerkes-Dodson Law & Optimal Arousal

 The Yerkes-Dodson law is related to the arousal theory of motivation, which says that increased levels of mental alertness will improve motivation and performance, but only to a certain point.
 When that threshold is breached, arousal has an adverse effect in that it decreases your motivation the more mental attentiveness you have.
 This means that you have a specific level of optimal arousal unique to yourself, and it’s up to you to seek experiences that optimize your motivation and performance.

 A great example of this is test taking.
 When prepping for an exam, you have an optimal level of arousal that will lead to increased motivation, and therefore, performance.
 For example, increased arousal (or mental alertness) can help you study and keeps you attentive to the task at hand.
-Conversely, too much arousal can lead to stress and a lack of sleep, which will cause you to have poor test results.
+That said, too much mental arousal can lead to stress and a lack of sleep, which will cause you to have poor test results.

 How to Achieve Optimal Arousal & Motivation

-The key to achieving your optimal level of arousal, which results in your maximum level of motivation, is to first identify your threshold.
+The key to achieving your optimal level of arousal, which results in your maximum level of motivation, is to first identify your arousal threshold.
 Are you a thrillseeker?
-Do you feel the most alive when you’re taking risks and/or being a social butterfly?
+Do you feel most alive when you’re taking risks and/or being a social butterfly?
 If so, you might have a high threshold of arousal.
 Conversely, if you’re more of a homebody who enjoys relaxing experiences, you might have a lower level of arousal.